hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 ## Flashing a new rootfs via serial

-{% include alert.html content="Use this procedure only if you are unable to do the procedure from SSH" alert="Warning" icon="svg-danger" color="red" %}
+{% include alert.html content="Use this procedure only if you are unable to do the procedure from SSH" alert="Warning" icon="svg-warning" color="red" %}

 1. Connecting the molex-serial adapter and the serial to the computer as indicated in [Root Procedure](/ont-huawei-ma5671a-web-root)
 2. Open Tera Term (or any other programme capable of connecting to the serial terminal)